-A milk frothing machine for coffee shops provides tidiness, cleanliness, and overall hygiene behind the counter, which is critically important during the pandemic time.
+A milk frothing machine for coffee shops provides tidiness, cleanliness, and overall hygiene behind the counter, which is critically important in a post-Covid world.
 Manual milk frothing requires utmost care and hygiene as milk is a natural product with a limited expiry date.
-When your barista steams the milk by hand, it might be hard for them to keep the counter clean.
+When a barista steams the milk by hand, it might be hard for them to keep the counter clean.
 As a result, there’s a chance of catching some infection.

 Investing in a commercial milk steamer is a step forward towards making your coffee business more sustainable and hygienic.
 When you have a machine that foams milk automatically, the sky is the limit.
 Macchiatos, mochas, lattes, and cappuccinos will take a few minutes to make.
 The more drinks you sell, the higher your revenue.

 Is milk for everyone?

 Vegan and lactose-intolerant customers deserve to enjoy traditional coffee offerings, such as cappuccinos and lattes, without harming their health or convictions.
 Non-dairy milk provides compatibility with coffee and is a bit more expensive than cow’s milk.
 It’s good for all types of customers, though.

 Oat, soy, coconut, buckwheat, almond, rice, or cashew milk tastes great in coffee and it can be successfully foamed in a commercial milk frother.
 Sure, not all customers will want to taste alternative milk in their drink.
 That’s why a barista should clearly communicate with a customer, offering a variety of options.